Moilin Jean Ah-Chuen: Family background and history

-His father, Chu Wei Chuen, arrived in Mauritius from Meizhou, Guangdong, China in 1887.
-In the late 19th century during the Qing dynasty, many Hakka Chinese went abroad in search of a better livelihood.
+His father, Chu Wei Chuen, arrived in Mauritius from Meizhou Prefecture, Guangdong, China in 1887.
+His dad was like many Hakka Chinese who went abroad in search of a better livelihood.
 He was 14 years old.
 His dream was simple – start a business, make a fortune and return home.
 He started a grocery store in the vicinity of one of the sugar cane factories.
 By the time he died, he was the owner of three shops in the country.

 Jean Moilin was the second son of Chu Wei Chuen.
 He learned how to manage the family's shop from his father.

 Jean was an active person, he gave his time to the community and worked with several associations.
 He was the co-founder of the Chinese Daily News, a Chinese newspaper outlet in Mauritius.

 Career

 In 1931, at the age of twenty, Jean set up his own convenience shop in Port-Louis at 18 Queen Street.
 The store was called ABC, which stands for 'Au Bazar Central' (At the Central Market) because it was situated opposite the central market.
 He was later joined by his sons in the business.
 He took over the small business and expanded it into a highly diversified company now includes departments dedicated to car imports, banking, financial and insurance services, foods production and distribution, and shipping and freight.

 In 2017, ABC Group was named as one of the leading business organizations in Mauritius by Forbes Magazine with his son was named as one of the multi-millionaire businessmen in Mauritius.

 Moilin Jean Ah-Chuen became one of the most successful entrepreneurs in Mauritius.
 He was also one of the founding members of the Mauritius Union Assurance in 1948, a company specialising in insurance, pensions and investments that is listed on the Stock Exchange of Mauritius under the symbol MUA.
 The group has operations in several countries across East Africa.